South Dakota State University’s Department of Allied and

 of hire, and willingness to travel.

-- Two (2) or more years of experience with teaching and mentoring
+- At least two (2) years of experience with creating and

 - Clinical practice or health care experience.